appfair/App/docs/index.md

 Apps installed through the Homebrew Casks catalog typically just require the ability to write to the `/Applications/` folder, but for system-level apps or extensions, the installation process may request an administrator password to complete the installation.

+#### What identifying information does App Fair.app track or transmit?

+Basically, none.
+The server-side component of the App Fair itself is simply a set of HTML, JSON, and other static binary files hosted on GitHub and periodically updated using GitHub actions.
+There are no logins, cookies, or trackers built into either the client-side or server-side components.
+This can be verified by inspecting the [source code]((https://github.com/App-Fair/App.git).

+Since App Fair.app downloads apps directly from the app creator's servers, those servers will see a requestor's IP address (e.g., _255.0.198.255_), their primary language (e.g., _"Accept-Language: en-US"_), and their app version (e.g., _"User-Agent: App Fair/622 CFNetwork/1329 Darwin/21.3.0"_), from which an approximate geographical location could be inferred.
+While no cookies or personally identifying information is transmitted by App Fair.app, an intermediary (such as an ISP) may be able to infer that, say, someone at address 255.0.198.255 in Lilliput downloaded Signal.app.
+If this is a concern, you may wish to use a VPN when running App Fair.app.

 #### How can I update App Fair.app?

 If the "Keep catalog app up to date" checkbox is enabled in the App Fair preferences, App Fair.app will automatically install any updates to the catalog app, provided it is installed in the `/Applications/` folder.
 This will happen the next time the catalog is refreshed, either manually or when the app is next launched.

 ### App Creator FAQs